 Ex-Sound Machine guitarist Bill Woolf replaced Fent for the follow-up, The Great Conspiracy, which like its predecessor failed to make much of a commercial impact.

-Only Robison, Merrill and Brackett remained for For Children of All Ages (1969) which featured new keyboardist Ralph Schuckett and drummer Michael Stevens.
+Only Robison, Merrill and Brackett (pictured at left) remained for For Children of All Ages (1969) which featured new keyboardist Ralph Schuckett and drummer Michael Stevens.

 The Peanut Butter Conspiracy disbanded soon after, with Brackett pursuing studio work, Fent collaborating with Randy Meisner, and Woolf joining Fusion.